Skip to content

 • any information that will help to explain why it is right for the court to agree to your request.

-Use Your budget to work out what payments you can afford to offer.
+Use My Budget to work out what payments you can afford to offer.
 Make sure that you attach a copy of your budget to the N244 form.

 Send your N244 and your N9C to the court.
 Keep a copy of all the forms that you send to the court.
 Send a copy of your N244, your N9C and any additional paperwork with a covering letter to your creditor.